Iancam/facebook-chat-api/DOCS.md

 __note__: if you're getting a 500 error, it's possible that you're requesting too many messages.
 Try reducing that number and see if that works.

+__note__: As of may 29th, 2019, max messages was 100.
+Requesting too many messages causes the API to load messages from the start of the thread.

 __Arguments__
 * `threadID`: A threadID corresponding to the target chat
 * `amount`: The amount of messages to *request*